joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/advanced-printing-techniques.md

 <div>

-The `showPageSetupDialog()` method displays the operating system’s Page Setup dialog, if the current environment supports it.
+The `showPageSetupDialog()` method displays the operating system's Page Setup dialog, if the current environment supports it.
 Always check the `supportsPageSetupDialog` property before calling this method.
 Here is a simple
 example: